 This course introduces students to reading and writing about literature at the college level.
 Throughout the semester, we’ll practice skills necessary for literary analysis, including close reading, using textual evidence, and developing strong interpretive arguments.
 We’ll read short stories, novels, poetry, and drama with a focus the powerful animals, strange monsters, and terrifying ghosts that populate American literature.
 We’ll ask: Why are powerful nonhuman beings so common in American literature?
 How do authors use nonhuman elements to shape their narratives?
 How might these representations be significant?
-This course also satisfies an LO2 Women's Voices, provides students the opportunity to earn the W and is linked with a first-year faculty advisor.
+This course also satisfies an LO2 Women's Voices and provides students the opportunity to earn the W .

-The stories we are told as children often contribute to how we see the world as adults.
-Fairy tales and myths influence the worlds created by authors throughout literary history.
-Beginning with Angela Carter’s Book of Fairy Tales and Ovid’s Metamorphoses, this class will explore common literature tropes and female figures, such as the damsel in distress and the evil stepmother.
-Then we'll move forward in time, seeing how these tropes and figures were reinvented in texts that include George Bernard Shaw’s play Pygmalion and its film adaptation, the short stories of Gabriel Garcia Marquez, and a novel by Jane Austen.
+A unit of a tandem, taken in conjunction with RLST 101W Introducing Religious Studies: World Religions in Dialogue (CRN 71290).
+Childhood stories often frame adults' worldviews.
+Fairy tales and myths certainly influence the worlds later authors have created.
+Beginning with tales from diverse cultures, this class will explore common literature tropes and female figures, such as the Damsel in Distress, the Star-crossed Lovers, and the Child Run Amok.
+Then we'll move forward in time, seeing how these tropes and figures were reinvented in texts that include Persepolis and Hadestown.
 The aim is to discover what's new and what's lasting in global literature.
 Students will learn to read, analyze, and compose texts in order to become more engaged and critical of literature.
 This course also satisfies an LO2 Women's Voices and provides students the opportunity to earn the W.

 ENLT 151W Telling Time: Narratives of Memory and Anticipation (4)